Belsize Square Synagogue: Education

-Belsize Square has a cheder (religion school) for children and a regular adult discussion group, both meeting in term on Sunday mornings.
+Belsize Square has a cheder (religious school) for children and a regular adult discussion group, both meeting in term on Sunday mornings.
 An "Introduction to Judaism" class meets on Monday evenings, and forms part of Belsize Square Synagogue's programme of activities for people converting to Judaism.

 This regular education programme is supplemented by ad hoc lectures, events, film presentations and short courses.

 Other activities

-Belsize Square Synagogue has a programme of youth activities including summer and winter weekend camps and a football club (Alyth Belsize, shared with Alyth Gardens Synagogue).
+Belsize Square Synagogue has a programme of youth activities including weekend camps.

 In conjunction with volunteers, the synagogue's community care co-ordinator provides support and assistance to older members of the congregation and others in need including those experiencing bereavement or ill-health.

 Part of the Belsize Square Synagogue building is used by Kerens Day Nursery during the week.